vamoruso/TheCodeMachine/README.md

 # The Code Machine

-### This repository contains Python example of code generation many programming languages using Ollama AI model **qwen2.5-coder:32b**.
+### This repository contains Python example of code generation many programming languages using Ollama AI model **qwen2.5-coder:32b** .
+### Programming Languages tested in this project are the following :

 | Language  | Extension |
 | ------------- | ------------- |